e1ioan/rokuphp/README.md

 - You can use the `docker pull yabbo/rokuphp` or just reference `yabbo/rokuphp` as your image.

+- Persistant Volumes can be mapped to ```/var/www/html/data``` inside the container to save your cameras.

 - You will need to expose port 80 from the container to access the web frontend. this can be done through nodeport or loadbalancer.
 - Once the container is spun up use the loadbalancer/node ip and port to access the gui.